I-A11/CryptoGalaxy/README.md

 React hooks: UseState, UseEffect, and custom hooks.\
 Project is a Crypto App where you can see crypto coins and track its prices.\
 Using axios to fetch coingecko api and different information for cryptocurrency .\
-Using slick-carousel to create coin card slider .\
+Using slick-carousel to create coin card slider.